templar-ajay/github-slideshow/_posts/0000-01-02-templar-command0.md

 ---
 layout: slide
-title: "Welcome to our Second Slide"
+title: "Welcome to Templar Command0 Slide"
 ---
 Let me tell you something _useless_ , this is actually my third tutorial to learn github and git from Linkedin.
 This time I'll get a good idea of it